ramitsurana/awesome-kubernetes/README.md

 * [kosko](https://github.com/tommy351/kosko) - Write Kubernetes manifests in JavaScript and validate against Kubernetes OpenAPI definitions.

 ## Security
+* [kubiscan](https://github.com/cyberark/KubiScan) - A tool to scan Kubernetes cluster for risky pods and RBAC permissions
+* [kubeletctl](https://github.com/cyberark/kubeletctl) - A client for kubelet with option to scan for vulnerable code and run one command on multiple pods
 * [Aquasec](http://blog.aquasec.com/topic/kubernetes)
 * [Authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) - A tool for using AWS IAM credentials to authenticate to a Kubernetes cluster
 * [Calico Network Policy (from Tigera)](https://docs.projectcalico.org/master/introduction/) - Widely adopted open source implementation unifying Kubernetes Network Policy and Istio Application Policy.